 Dear Bankruptcy Adviser,

 The problem with getting a vehicle immediately after filing your case is that your debts are not officially eliminated yet.
-The bankruptcy filing stops creditor collection activities, but the mere filing of the case does not mean all your debts are gone.
-You still need to attend your meeting with the court-appointed trustee and allow creditors time to object to your case or the elimination of the debt owed to them.
+The bankruptcy filing halts creditor collection activities, but the mere filing of the case does not mean all your debts are gone.
+You still need to attend your meeting with the court-appointed trustee and give creditors time to object to your case or the elimination of the debt owed to them.
 The entire process generally takes 120 days from the date of filing until your case is closed.

-While you likely do need a car right away, you may be able to find another vehicle to use for the four months that your case is open.
+While you likely do need a car right away, you may be able to find another vehicle to use for the 4 months that your case is open.
 You can set up a used car purchase to occur within days of receiving the notification that your case is closed and your debts are gone.

 - How to buy a car post-bankruptcy

 - 5 ways to rebuild credit after bankruptcy

 - File bankruptcy to get rid of car loan?